Japan intervenes in FX market to stem yen falls after BOJ keeps super-low rates | Business

 - Japan

-Japan intervened in the currency market on Thursday to shore up the battered yen for the first time since 1998, in the wake of the central bank's decision to maintain ultra-low interest rates that have been driving down the currency.
+Japan intervened in the currency market on Thursday for the first time since 1998 to shore up the battered yen, in the wake of the central bank's decision to maintain ultra-low interest rates that have been driving down the currency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)